NiYuan224/draft-ni-cross-domain-txn-token/draft-liu-cross-domain-txn-token.md

 Steps (1) and (2) are the same as those in Mode A.

 (3) Workload A in Trust Domain I presents the Txn-JAG to Endpoint B of Trust Domain II.
-See Section 4.5 for the transmission method.
+See {{transmission}} for the transmission method.

 (4) Endpoint B uses Txn-JAG as the subject token to exchange for a local Txn-Token at its local TTS.

 (5) The TTS of Trust Domain II mints a local Txn-Token, transcribing the workflow-related context from the Txn-JAG into the local Txn-Token's claims.

 # Requests and Responses {#reqs}
-The formats of requests and responses included in Section 3 are detailed in this section.
+The formats of requests and responses included in {{workflow}} are detailed in this section.
 To avoid redundancy, all illustrative examples are provided in Appendix A.

 ## Mode A: Indirect Txn-Token Exchange

-This section defines the requests and responses for Mode A as described in Section 3.1.
+This section defines the requests and responses for Mode A as described in {{modea}}.

 ### Token Exchange for Txn-JAG  {#exchangeforJAG}
 Workload A in Trust Domain I performs token exchange with the AS in Trust Domain I to obtain a Txn-JAG that can be used at the AS in Trust Domain II.